drewdeponte/togls/README.md

 **Note:** The default behaviour for any feature that has not been defined and is accessed is to default to **off**.

-## Advanced Usage

-Below is a breakdown of some of the more advanced features of `Togls` which aren't necessary in order to use it for basic feature toggles.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.